loic-nazaries/loic-nazaries/README.md

   </summary>

 > I am a **Data Specialist** with over 10 years of experience in the fields of biostatistics, data exploration (**Data Mining**) and **Machine Learning**.
 I am passionate of the whole **data life cycle**, from modelling a database to its use in the field of **Business Intelligence** through the creation of simple and impactful visuals such as **dashboards**.
 Thus, **exploratory data analysis** has the potential to strengthen a faster and more clever decision-making process.

 </details>

 &nbsp;

+⚡ Fun Fact #1: In one of my previous life, I was a microbiologist and biostatistician.

-> ⚡ Fun fact: I spent a New Year's Eve on a desert island, alone.
+⚡ Fun fact #2: I spent a New Year's Eve on an Australian desert island, alone.

 &nbsp;

-:mailbox: Contact me here&nbsp;
+:mailbox: Contact me by email here&nbsp;
 [![email](https://img.shields.io/badge/-Loïc_Nazaries-purple?style=plastic&labelColor=purple&logo=yahoomail&logoColor=white)][email]
-&nbsp;or here&nbsp;
+&nbsp;or via my personal website&nbsp;
 [<img alt="Loic's Data Science Portfolio" width="26" src="https://raw.githubusercontent.com/iconic/open-iconic/master/svg/globe.svg" />][contact_website]
-&nbsp;or find me on&nbsp;
+&nbsp;or find me on the 'Usual Suspects'&nbsp;
 [<img alt="LinkedIn" width="26" src="https://i.imgur.com/OQUXwNp.jpeg" />][linkedin]
 &nbsp;
 [<img alt="GitHub" width="30" src="https://i.imgur.com/J6LeoUb.png" />][github]